PengjuanZu/Zu_etal_2021_NewPhytologist_PollenSterols/README.md

 > **Scripts:** R scripts for the analyses

--> **MRM.R** Codes for MRM analysis (multiple regression on distance matrices).
+-> **MRM.R** Codes for MRM analysis (multiple regression on distance matrices)

--> **Niche.R** Clean records of environmental variables for each species, produce 3 main PCs and calculate alpha-shaped 3D volume
+-> **Niche.R** Computing 3D alpha-shape environmental niches for each plant species and measuring their breadth and position

 —> **PollenSterolPCA.R** PCA/factor analysis